Established workflows#

 TODO

-If manualy annotated ROIs are used in the workflow, those ROIs should be saved as a separate file and uploaded as part of the workflow package.
-In ImageJ, manualy created ROIs can be stored in ROI manager and saved as a file via the menu associated with ROI Manager.
+If manually annotated ROIs are used in the workflow, those ROIs should be saved as a separate file and uploaded as part of the workflow package.
+Without these ROIs included, manually selected areas prevent others from reproducing the workflow on their own.

-If the workflow used is published with version tracked code in a public repository e.g. GitHub, the release date or the exact verion of the code should be present in the methods section or supplementary material section.
-If the workflow is from a commertial software package, the version of the package and the name of the worlflow must appear in the manuscript.
+If the workflow used is published as a version tracked code in a public repository (e.g. GitHub), the release date or the exact version of the code should be present in the Methods section or supplementary material section.
+If the workflow is from a commercial software package, the version of the package and the name of the workflow must appear in the manuscript.
 If the workflow is only published as a supplementary material, cite that publication.

 Recommended